heston/ding-dong-ditch/dingdongditch/README.md

 Ding Dong Ditch Client
 ======================

 The client runs on your Raspberry Pi.
-It handles interfacing with the exisitng hardware, including the doorbell, mechanical chime, and door/gate stike, if present.
+It handles interfacing with the exisiting hardware, including the doorbell, mechanical chime, and door/gate strike, if present.

 Installation
 ------------